AnthonyFavier/collaborative-constraint-planning/RAG/fake_aircraft_plane2.md

 ### 9. Restrictions from Last Technical Check

 * Unusual minor degradation on right wing.
-* This plane should never operate at full speed.
+* This plane should not operate at full speed until further notice.

 ---